christianb93/openstack-labs/roles/prepareCredentials/README.md

 The following variables are assumed to be set when calling this role:

 ssh_key_name - this is the name which is used for the SSH key pair
+credentials_dir: the directory in which we store the credentials.
+It will be generated if it does not yet exist

 Dependencies
 ------------